 Practicing your new voice techniques is an important step in communicating with others.

-Whether you’ve been doing stutter therapy, transgender voice training, accent modification speech therapy, speech therapy treatments for voice disorders, or a number of other aspects, there are many opportunities for you to talk to others and flex your new skills.
+Whether you’ve been doing stutter reduction speech therapy, transgender voice therapy, accent modification speech therapy, speech therapy for voice disorders, or a number of other aspects, there are many opportunities for you to talk to others and flex your new skills.

 Here are some approachable ways you can practice your new voice techniques and ensure your long term success.

 The benefits of practicing at home shouldn’t be underestimated.

 Practicing can help highlight areas you may still want to work on.